Dreajar/Diet-Optimisation/README.md

 Following linear programming (LP) terminology, we shall call such the initial search a _Phase 1_ procedure and the process of finding an optimal point from the initial solution a _Phase 2_ procedure.

 A major category of algorithms is formed by the _barrier and penalty function methods_.
 Here I shall briefly discuss the principle underlying the barrier function methods.
-Consider the convex programming problem
+Consider the programming problem
 ```math
 minimize_{x∈R^n} f(x)
 ```